 How to Make Chicken Burgers

-- Gently combine the ground chicken with the diced cheddar cheese, seasonings, and a bit of barbecue sauce.
+- Gently combine the ground chicken with the diced cheddar cheese, seasonings, and a bit of barbecue sauce in a large mixing bowl.
 Remember to NOT over-mix your burger ingredients--this will make your burgers become tough!

 - Divide the meat mixture into 4 equal portions and shape each portion into patties that are slightly larger than a hamburger bun.